jacksontj/promxy/README.md

 but it is relevant for promql features (e.g. subqueries) and sd config options.

 ### What changes are required to my prometheus infra for promxy?
 None.
-Promxy is simply an aggregating proxy that sends requests to prometheus-- meaning it requires no changes to your existing prometheus install.
+Promxy is simply an aggregating proxy that sends requests to prometheus -- meaning it requires no changes to your existing prometheus install.

 ### Can I have promxy as a downstream of promxy?